Problematic Behavior or Activity

 Critical Success Factors

 The requirements to equip officers with naloxone in Oregon are minimal.
 Typically, the main hurdle is finding a medical professional to assume the oversight and authorization to obtain the drug.
-Partnering with public health entities is a good way to mitigate associated costs associated.
-Those health providers may also be able to access funding sources based on their involvement in the program.
+Partnering with public health entities is a good way to mitigate associated costs.
+Health providers may also be able to access funding sources based on their involvement in the program.

 Medical professionals, working with Dallas PD, requested that officers deploy naloxone when the officers first arrive on scene, as opposed to waiting for the medics to arrive and start administering an IV.

 Dallas PD also found that they were using more naloxone after the passage of Measure 110.
 Measure 110 decriminalized the possession of small amounts of all kinds of drugs—including heroin and methamphetamine.
 Dallas PD found that they were using more naloxone both in terms of amount per event and in terms of total events requiring naloxone application.